mcheiva/workshop-dds/cpp/exercises/03/README.md

 MyExampleListener listener;
 ddsbus::fastdds::WaitsetDataReader<AwesomePubSubType> dataReader = subscriber.create_waitset_datareader(topic, &listener);
 ```
-Similarily to the Publisher example, in production code you might instantiate the WaitsetDataReader inside the `MyExampleListener` constructor so logging and lifecycle concerns remain co-located.
-This also.
+Similarly to the Publisher example, in production code you might instantiate the `WaitsetDataReader` inside the `MyExampleListener` constructor so logging and lifecycle concerns remain co‑located.
 In that case pass `this` instead of `&listener`.
-For reference (not explicitly used in the exercises to follow) such an example might look like
+For reference (not explicitly used in the exercises to follow) such an example might look like:
 ```cpp
 class MyExampleCombined : public ddsbus::core::DataReaderListener<Awesome>
 {